geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 Yeah, yeah.
 Oh, yeah.
 It's an 128-bit hash?
-It's a 128-bit hash, but it only has...
+It's a 128-bit hash, but it only has..
 So everything is only going to have half, then?

 ##### **Wozeparrot** [[00:54:11](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=3251)]
 Yeah, yeah.